 Dermatologists can prescribe medications to treat skin allergies.
 Prescription skin allergy medication includes:

-For more information on skin allergies and their treatments, contact your dermatologist at Center for Dermatology & Laser Surgery.
+For more information on skin allergies and their treatments, contact your dermatologist at the Center for Dermatology & Laser Surgery.
 Our team of dedicated skincare professionals can help you determine the underlying cause of your skin condition and can you create a personalized treatment plan for your skin allergy.